paws-r/paws/docs/credentials.md

 role, Paws will use it automatically and you don’t need to do anything extra.

-## Setting Credentials with Custom Service Config
+### Setting Credentials with Custom Service Config

-Pass in the credentials directly for a given service with the following
+Pass in the credentials for a given service: (requires version >= 0.1.5)
-command:

 ``` r
 svc <- paws::svc(